wbamberg/idl-reference/docs/nsIHTMLEditor.md

 All object in the current selection are scanned and their attributes are
 represented in a list of Property object.

-@param aProperty   the property to get on the selection
-@param aAttribute  the attribute of the property, if applicable.
-                   May be null.
-                   Example: aProperty="font", aAttribute="color"
-@param aValue      if aAttribute is not null, the value of the attribute.
-                   May be null.
-                   Example: aProperty="font", aAttribute="color",
-                            aValue="0x00FFFF"
-@param aFirst      [OUT] PR_TRUE if the first text node in the
-                         selection has the property
-@param aAny        [OUT] PR_TRUE if any of the text nodes in the
-                         selection have the property
-@param aAll        [OUT] PR_TRUE if all of the text nodes in the
-                         selection have the property

 #### Parameters ####